Theobromine: Animals

+The median lethal dose of theobromine for dogs is 100–200 mg/kg; therefore, a 10 kg dog would need to consume a minimum of 200 g of the most theobromine-rich (5 g/kg) dark chocolate, or a maximum of 1 kg (of theobromine-rich milk chocolate), to have a 50% chance of receiving a lethal dose.
+However, even 40 g of milk chocolate may induce vomiting and diarrhea.

 The same risk is reported for cats as well, although cats are less likely to ingest sweet food, as cats lack sweet taste receptors.
 Complications include digestive issues, dehydration, excitability, and a slow heart rate.
 Later stages of theobromine poisoning include epileptic-like seizures and death.
 If caught early on, theobromine poisoning is treatable.
 Although not common, the effects of theobromine poisoning can be fatal.